 Crab Boat Accidents

-Stacey & Jacobsen, LLP has been representing injured crab fishermen in Alaska, Washington and Oregon for 25 years.
+Stacey & Jacobsen, PLLC has been representing injured crab fishermen in Alaska, Washington and Oregon for 25 years.
 They understand crab fishing, they know how accidents happen aboard crab boats, and they know how those accidents could have been prevented.

-Stacey & Jacobsen, LLP understands you, your work, and know how your injuries may limit your ability to work as a fisherman in the future.
+Stacey & Jacobsen, PLLC understands you, your work, and know how your injuries may limit your ability to work as a fisherman in the future.
 They have recovered millions of dollars in compensation for crab fishermen located throughout the United States.
 They have gained experience and knowledge through handling high profile fishing vessel sinking cases like the ALASKA RANGER, KATMAI, OCEANIC, ARCTIC ROSE, ALEUTIAN ENTERPRISE, PACE SETTER, LIN J, VESTFJORD, AMBER DAWN, PACIFIC APOLLO, NESIKA, and many more.
 They have represented crewmen in claims involving all aspects of crab boats including, crab blocks, bait choppers, line coilers, line bins, icing, picking booms, pot launchers, stacking pots, crab sorting tables, circulating sea water systems, hatches, alarms, navigation, ladders, discharge chutes, and more.

 Crewmen working on crab fishing vessels are protected by the Jones Act and Federal maritime law when they are injured.
 In almost all cases, a seaman is entitled to maintenance and cure.
 If a crab boat deckhand is injured through negligence or unseaworthiness, he is entitled to compensation for past and future lost wages, lost wage earning capacity, pain and suffering, medical expenses, and retraining expenses.
 Most accidents aboard crab fishing vessels are preventable if proper safety precautions are followed.
 Working in excessive weather, with defective equipment or with inexperienced crew, increases the likelihood of injury.